CDL-Quantum/CohortProject_2022/Week3_Olivia/INSTRUCTIONS.md

 ## Challenge 2:

-As you will have discovered Task 3 (and Challenge 1), Shor's algorithm is not going to be running at scale on NISQ devices any time soon.
+As you will have discovered in Task 3 (and Challenge 1), Shor's algorithm is not going to be running at scale on NISQ devices any time soon.
 However, given that NISQ devices are particularly suited to variational algorithms, researchers have investigated whether factoring can be recast into this framework.
-For this challenge, explore and implement the [variational quantum factoring](https://arxiv.org/abs/1808.08927) protocol.
+For this challenge, explore and implement [variational quantum factoring](https://arxiv.org/abs/1808.08927).
 Compare its resource usage and solution quality to that of your initial approach.
 How large of a number can you successfully factor?

 ## Challenge 3:

-Researchers have also explored the use of quantum annealers to factor numbers.
+Researchers have also explored how to factor using quantum annealers.
 Try implementing the method described [in this paper](https://www.nature.com/articles/s41598-018-36058-z).
-Again, compare its resources and solution quality to your initial implementation, and that of Challenge 2 if you implemented it.
+Again, compare its resources and solution quality to your initial implementation, and that of Challenge 2 if you completed it.